auferack08/edx-platform/docs/en_us/course_authors/source/developing_course/course_units.rst

 changes aren't visible to students until you publish the unit again.

 In certain situations, you may decide that you never want to publish your changes.
-You can discard the changes to that Studio saves the last published version of the unit.
+You can discard the changes so that Studio reverts to the last published version of the unit.

-To discard changes and revert the Studio version of the unit to the last published version, click Discard Changes in the status panel:
+To discard changes and revert the Studio version of the unit to the last published version, click **Discard Changes** in the status panel:

 .. image:: ../Images/unit-discard-changes.png
  :alt: Unit status panel with Discard Changes circled